IlliaPonomarov/tech-task/README.md

 ```
 - Set up task scheduler to run the script periodically to clean up the cache from expired pre-signed URLs.
 - We should set up a cron job to run the cleanup_expired_urls.sh script every hour to remove expired pre-signed URLs from the cache.
+- cron job is a time-based job scheduler in Unix-like operating systems.
+It can be used to schedule tasks to run periodically at fixed intervals.
 ```bash
 # Run the cleanup_expired_urls.sh script every hour
 0 * * * * /path/to/cleanup_expired_urls.sh